The following are not eligible for borrowing regardless of the purpose of their use:

 - Study aids of any edition, in any format, as a number of them can be found in our collection.

 - Study aids in the library include: Examples & Explanations, Nutshells, Hornbooks, Understanding Series, Concepts & Insights, Turning Point, Questions & Answers, Sum & Substance.
-See our Library FAQ, Where Can I Find Study Aids?, for more titles.
+See our Library FAQ, Where Can I Find Study Aids?, for more titles and possible online options.

 - Use the study aids listed in a Treatise Finder.